pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

     zcc +pc88 -create-app -Cz--audio program.c

 This will generate three files, **a.bin** (a pure binary block), **a.t88** (a file valid on many emulators), and **a.wav**, never tested but meant to be loaded on the real hardware.

+    zcc +pc88 -subtype=disk program.c -create-app

+This will create a .d88 image suitable for booting in FD1 on a PC88 emulator.

 # Generic console modes